 - 3/4 cup Heath® Bits ‘O Brickle Toffee Bits

-Preheat oven to 350 degrees.
-Grease and flour a 9×5″ loaf pan (I forgot to flour my pan, and I did have some sticking on the bottom when taking the baked loaf out, so be sure to grease and flour your pan!).
+Preheat oven to 350˚F. Grease and flour a 9 x 5″ loaf pan (if you don’t, you may have some sticking on the bottom when taking the baked loaf out, so it’s best to grease and flour your pan, even if you’re using a nonstick pan!).
+You could also line your pan with parchment paper, if desired.

-In large bowl, cream together butter and sugar, then add eggs, mixing well.
-Add in sour cream or plain yogurt and blend well; set aside.
+In a large bowl, cream together butter and sugar, then add eggs, mixing well.
+Add in the sour cream or plain yogurt and blend well; set aside.

 In medium bowl, blend flour, baking powder, baking soda, salt, and cinnamon.
-Add this dry mixture to the egg mixture and blend until ingredients are combined.
-Add in mashed bananas, caramel topping, and toffee chips and mix until well-blended.
+Add this dry mixture to the egg/butter/sugar mixture and blend until ingredients are combined.
+Add in mashed bananas, caramel topping, and toffee bits, and mix until well-blended.

-Pour or spoon batter into your prepared 9×5″ loaf pan and bake at 350 degrees for 60 to 70 minutes, or until toothpick inserted in center comes out clean (Note: the recipe I adapted had a baking time of 60 minutes, but mine took 70 minutes to bake).
-Let loaf cool in pan for 10-15 minutes; then remove from pan and cool completely before adding glaze.
+Pour or spoon batter into your prepared 9 x 5″ loaf pan and bake at 350˚F for 65 to 70 minutes, or until toothpick inserted in center comes out clean.
+Let loaf cool in pan for about 10 minutes; then remove from pan and cool completely before adding glaze.

 - 1/4 cup caramel topping, heated